lliu006/W26_STAT293_FinalProject/README.md

 }

 @article{li2023group,
-  title={Acomparisonof twoapproaches to dynamicprediction: joint modeling and landmark modeling}, author={Li, Wenhao and Li, Liang and Astor, Brad C}, journal={Statistics in Medicine}, volume={42},
+  title={A comparison of two approaches to dynamic prediction: joint modeling and landmark modeling}, author={Li, Wenhao and Li, Liang and Astor, Brad C}, journal={Statistics in Medicine}, volume={42},